gfm10001/Odroid/README.md

 # Odroid
-Filer used for MdH ARC Odroid ROS
+Files used for MdH ARC Odroid ROS-project